2020 cars and CO2

 The EU's 2015 target of 130 g/km (13 kg/100 km) had corresponded to a fuel consumption of around 5.6 l/100 km of petrol or 4.9 l/100 km of diesel.
 Diesel as a heavier fuel pollutes more per litre burnt.
 On one hand it is balanced out by the diesel engines burning less fuel, but on the other hand they emit much more toxic gases than petrol engines.
 The average emissions level of a new passenger car sold in EU in 2016 was 118 g/km (11.8 kg/100 km).
 By the end of 2020, the fleet average to be achieved by all new passenger cars is 95 g/km (147 g/km for vans).
 9.5 kg CO2/100 km translates to a fossil fuel consumption of around 4.1 l/100 km of petrol or 3.6 l/100 km of diesel.
 This means almost all new passenger cars will be hybrid or fully electric from 2020.
 They will start to arrive earlier than 2020.
 As only the fleet average is regulated, there can be cars above the limit as long as they are balanced out by the cars under the limit.
 It was started from 2012 that manufacturers have to pay excess emissions premium for cars sold in EU if the fleet average didn't fit inside the allowed level set for that period.
 The fine is typically €95 for every gram over the fleet average paid on every car produced – for example if the fleet average was 10 g CO2/km over the limit, then the manufacturer had to pay €950 fine for every car sold that year.
 This is a very simplified explanation of the rather complicated rule system that has many exceptions, mostly related to incentives to motivate the manufacturers to develop new technologies.
 The rules allow manufacturers to group together and act jointly to meet the emissions target.
 This perfectly serves the giant car conglomerates which typically have brands starting with 3-cylinder cars to brands with 8-, 12- or even 16-cylinder cars under the same wings.

 Manufacturers selling under 300,000 cars per year - for example Porsche - could apply for a fixed target of a 25% reduction from their 2007 average emissions for 2012-2019, and a 45% reduction from the 2007 level as of 2020.
-I do not know if Porsche follows that special system or will it meet the requirements in one pool with the Volkswagen, Skoda and SEAT small cars.
+I do not know if Porsche follows that special system or will it meet the requirements in one pool with Volkswagen, Skoda and SEAT.
 It is clear, Porsche does not have to go to exactly as low as 95 g/km, but still really low compared to what their products have historically been.
 Porsche sportscars are helped out by the Porsche-badged 4-door cars, more exactly their already launched hybrid versions.
 The Porsche Panamera e-hybrid officially emits only 56 g/km and Porsche has shown the impossible - such a low emitting car is capable of going from zero to 100 km/h in 4.6 seconds thanks to the help from the electric motor and despite the over two ton weight!
-The weight of the hybrid system does not allow to hybridize the sportscars - as an example we can use the same Panamera which' hybridization costed 320 kg.
+The weight of the hybrid system does not allow to hybridize the sportscars - as an example we can use the same Panamera which' hybridization costed 320 kg in gained weight.

 Porsche Panamera 4 e-hybrid (340 kW combined power and 56 g CO2/km), Panamera Turbo S e-hybrid (500 kW combined power and 66 g CO2/km)